Breaking Down the Path to Ethical AI in Healthcare

 Exploring the Core of Healthcare AI Ethics

-Transparency: AI systems need to be transparent, and at the same time, explainable - they should be able to explain how they make recommendations.
+Transparency: AI Medical Scribes need to be transparent, and at the same time, explainable - they should be able to explain how they make recommendations.
 This helps build trust and ensures someone takes responsibility for AI-assisted choices.

 Fairness in AI calls for equality in treatment and outcomes.
 Take the case of an AI system used for diagnosing skin conditions.
 If trained only on data from lighter-skinned individuals, it may underperform with darker skin, leading to misdiagnoses.
 Ensuring fairness means checking these systems for biases and ensuring they perform equally well across diverse populations.